kdl-org/kdl/SPEC.md

 document is the "node".
 Every node must have a name, which is either a legal [Identifier](#identifier), or a quoted [String](#string).

-Following the name are zero or more [Values](#value) or [Properties](#property), separated by either [whitespace](#whitespace) or [a slash-escaped line continuation](#line-continuation).
-Values and Properties may be interspersed in any order, much like is common with positional arguments vs options in command line tools.
+Following the name are zero or more [Arguments](#argument) or [Properties](#property), separated by either [whitespace](#whitespace) or [a slash-escaped line continuation](#line-continuation).
+Arguments and Properties may be interspersed in any order, much like is common with positional arguments vs options in command line tools.

-Values are ordered relative to each other and that order must be preserved in order to maintain the semantics.
+Arguments are ordered relative to each other and that order must be preserved in order to maintain the semantics.

-By contrast, Property order _should not matter_ to implementations.
+By contrast, Property order _SHOULD NOT_ matter to implementations.
 [Children](#children-block) should be used if an order-sensitive key/value data structure must be represented in KDL.